 - maraschino cherries - the final touch you'll need to make this vegan pineapple upside down cake is a jar of maraschino cherries!
 They add the perfect flavor to complement the pineapples!

-This vegan pineapple upside down cake is so simple to make, so you’ll only need some basic tools like an 8-inch cake pan, a mixing bowl, whisk and cooling rack!
+This vegan pineapple cake recipe is so simple to make, so you'll only need some basic tools like an 8-inch cake pan, a mixing bowl, a whisk and a cooling rack!
+I also like to measure my flour with a kitchen scale for the best accuracy.

 Tips and F.A.Q.